mrst3rz/digital-npi-for-aud/README.md

 ## Citation

-If this code or workflow is used, please cite the corresponding manuscript and the archived version of this repository (<https://doi.org/10.5281/zenodo.17206606>), when applicable.
+If this code or workflow is used, please cite the corresponding manuscript and the archived version of this repository (<https://doi.org/10.5281/zenodo.17206606>).

 ## License